 Let's Go See Papa

 Lawrence Schimel was born in New York in 1971.
 He graduated from Yale and now lives in Madrid, Spain.
-He's a poet, novelist, translator and essay writer.
-He has written over one hundred books on very different subjects for children and adults, which have been translated into many languages.
-He has received the Lambda Literary Award and the Rhysling Award.
-His book ¿Lees un libro conmigo? was selected as one of IBBY’s Outstanding Books for Young People with Disabilities and No hay nada como el original was a White Ravens selection.
+He writes in both Spanish and English, and has published over one hundred books in many different genres — poetry, fiction, essays, comics — for children and adults.
+His writing has been translated into over thirty languages, and he has won the Lambda Literary Award, among many other honors.
+His books ¿Lees un libro conmigo? and Igual que ellos / Just Like Them were both selected as one of IBBY’s Outstanding Books for Young People with Disabilities, and No hay nada como el original was a White Ravens selection.

 Alba Marina Rivera was born in Russia in 1974, and she grew up in Cuba.
 When she moved to Barcelona she discovered her love for illustration, which she studied at the Escola Massana.
 She received the prestigious BolognaRagazzi Award in the New Horizons category for her book El contador de cuentos.
 It was also recognized as "Los mejores libros para ninos y jovenes" (the best books for children and youth) by Venezuela's Banco del Libro and was a finalist at the Picture Book Festival in Korea.

 Elisa Amado is a Guatemalan-born author and translator.
 Her books have been on the Américas Award Commended List and on USBBY’s Outstanding International Books List.
 She lives in Toronto.